Suremaker/Spring.FluentContext/README.md

 ## Not Implemented Features
 * lazy and non-lazy initialization (now everything is initialized lazily)

-## Partially Implemented Features
-* classes for easy collection handling like initializing object dependency using a list of other registered objects

 ## Limitations
 * it is not possible to use lambda expressions to point protected methods or properties with non-public getters, that is why API allows also to use literals.